Goshido/android-vulkan/docs/vulkan-validation-layers.md

 So the last building process for _Windows OS_ is automated via script `<repo>/third-party/vulkan-validation-layers/windows-host/x-build.bat`

-In order to use it you have to specify two enviroment variables:
+In order to use it you have to specify two environment variables:

 Variable name | Meaning | Example
 --- | --- | ---